Tatianabellagio/freqk/README.md

 ## To-do

+- [ ] handle q-scores as well so that you don't have to do read trimming, though de-duplicating would probably still be good practice anyway?

 - [ ] hash info for variants so that you skip duplicates?

 - [ ] for ref-dedup, what to do if there are chromosomes in fasta that have no variants in vcf?

+- [x] ref-dedup, grab chromosome end if there's no next record in vcf

-- [ ] for ref-dedup, put k-mers into hashset at end of each loop?
+- [x] for ref-dedup, put k-mers into hashset at end of each loop?

 - [x] add verbose flag with clap, improve logging: https://rust-cli.github.io/book/tutorial/output.html